-Children are taught to understand relationships, promote British values and respond to and calculate risk through our personal, social, health and economic (PSHE) Sex and Relationships (SRE) education lessons and in all aspects of school life.
+Children are taught to understand relationships and manage risk through PSHE and Sex Education.
+Spiritual, Moral, Social and Cultural (SMSC) and Social & Emotional Aspects of Learning (SEAL) approaches form part of the school ethos and are integral to all lessons and are in all aspects of school life.

-Our approach is designed to help children to think about risks they may encounter and have help to work out how those risks might be overcome and the support available to them.
+Our approach is designed to help children to think about risks they may encounter and have help to work out how those risks might be overcome.
 Discussions about relationships and risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.
 Children are taught how to conduct themselves and how to behave in a responsible manner.
-Children are also reminded regularly about e-safety, including sexting and tackling bullying procedures including the legalities and consequences.
+Children are also reminded regularly about e-safety and tackling bullying procedures including the legalities and consequences.

-The school continually promotes an ethos of respect for children and the emotional health and wellbeing of our students is important to us.
-Pupils are encouraged to speak to a member of staff in confidence about any worries they may have.
+The school continually promotes an ethos of respect for children, and children are encouraged to speak to a member of staff in confidence about any worries they may have.
 However all our pupils are aware that if they disclose that they are being harmed or that they have, or intend, to harm another that this cannot be kept secret and that information will need to be shared.